-- (a) A person, who is at least 18 years of age and of sound mind, may enter into a contract to act as authorizing agent and direct the location, manner, and conditions of disposition of deceased remains and arrange for funeral and burial goods and services to be provided upon death.
-Except as otherwise provided in subsection (b), the right to control the disposition of the remains of a deceased person as an authorizing agent, including the location, manner, and conditions of disposition and arrangements for funeral and burial goods and services to be provided, shall vest in the following persons in the priority listed and the order named, provided the person is at least 18 years of age and of sound mind: - (1) The person designated by the decedent as authorized to direct disposition pursuant to Public Law No. 109-163, Section 564, as listed on the decedent's United States Department of Defense Record of Emergency Data, DD Form 93, or its successor form, if the decedent died while serving on active duty in any branch of the United States Armed Forces, United States Reserve Forces, or National Guard. - (2)a.
+- (a) A person, who is at least 18 years of age and of sound mind, may enter into a contract to act as authorizing agent and direct the location, manner, and conditions of disposition of remains and arrange for funeral goods and services to be provided upon death.
+Except as otherwise provided in subsection (b), the right to control the disposition of the remains of a deceased person as an authorizing agent, including the location, manner, and conditions of disposition and arrangements for funeral goods and services to be provided, shall vest in the following persons in the priority listed and the order named, provided the person is at least 18 years of age and of sound mind: - (1) The person designated by the decedent as authorized to direct disposition pursuant to Public Law No. 109-163, Section 564, as listed on the decedent's United States Department of Defense Record of Emergency Data, DD Form 93, or its successor form, if the decedent died while serving on active duty in any branch of the United States Armed Forces, United States Reserve Forces, or National Guard. - (2)a.
 The person designated by the decedent in an affidavit executed in accordance with paragraph b. - b.
 Any person, at least 18 years of age and of sound mind, may authorize another person to control the disposition of his or her remains pursuant to an affidavit executed before a notary public in substantially the following form:

+State of Alab ama

+County of

+I, designate to control the

-County of my remains concerning to designee sha upon my death.
-I have he disposition of my remai ll substantially comply wit to control the disposition of a have not attached specific directions ins.
-If specific directions are attached, the h those directions, provided the directions sources in my estate to carry out those Subscribed a nd sworn to before me this day of the month of of the year (signature of not tory public)
+disposition o f my remains upon my death.
+I have have not atta ched

+specific direc ctions concerning the disposition n of my r remains.
+If spe cific

+directions, provided the directions are lawful and there are sufficient resources in my estate to carry out those directions. • Subscribed and sworn to before me this day of the month of of the year (signature of notary public)